 Next, if not done yet, export the GOPATH environment variable.

-Here’s an additional 5-minute introduction that talks about setting up the Go environment and also includes:
+Here’s an additional 5-minute introduction that talks more in-depth about setting up the Go environment variables.

 $ cd $GOPATH/src/github.com/NVIDIA